michaellgans/holbertonschool-printf/README.md

 ************************************************************
 # differences between this printf and the original printf...

-                - The main difference between our printf and the original really boils down to the amount of functionality the orginial can process.
-We created our printf in just four days and did not have the time to match what the original can do.
-Maybe this is something that we can keep working on to make it comparable to the original.
+                - The primary distinction between our printf implementation and the original version lies in the level of functionality they offer.
+Given the time constraints, our printf was developed with a limited set of features and may not match the full capabilities of the original printf.
+However, there is potential for further development to enhance our printf and bring it closer to the level of functionality offered by the original version.

-********************
+**********************
 # history of printf...

 		- Early programming languages such as Fortran used special statements with completely